ehrrsn7/procedural-programming/cpp/Procedural Programming/ProceduralProgramming Unit 1/output.md

 | nameStudent |  |
 | ageStudent |  |

-Please see page 36 for a bint.
+Please see page 36 for a hint.

 # Problem 6

 Declare a variable to store the ratio of feet to meters.
 Answer:

-Please see page 37 for a bint.
+Please see page 37 for a hint.

 ## Problem 7